finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     String scope = "scope_example"; // String | The scope of the Chart of Accounts for the General Ledger Profile.
     String code = "code_example"; // String | The code of the Chart of Accounts for the General Ledger Profile.
-    String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The General Ledger Profile Code of the General Ledger Profile. try {
+    String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The General Ledger Profile Code of the General Ledger Profile.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the General Ledger Profile.
+Defaults to return the latest version of the General Ledger Profile if not specified. try {
       GeneralLedgerProfileResponse result = apiInstance.getGeneralLedgerProfile(scope, code, generalLedgerProfileCode)
+            .asAt(asAt)
             .execute();
       System.out.println(result);
     } catch (ApiException e) {